Sweet Tooth

 Cloud 10 Creamery

-Pastry chef Chris Leung’s small-batch ice creams and sorbets have gained a cult following in the Houston area.
-Although it’s almost impossible to choose, our favorite flavors here include banana cinnamon, cafe sua da, and toasted rice.
+Pastry chef Chris Leung’s small-batch ice creams and sorbets have gained a cult following in the Houston area, with top flavors including banana cinnamon, Cafe Sua Da, and toasted rice.
+Score flavors by the pint at Whole Foods and scoops served at Tiff’s Treats throughout the region.

 Cloud 10 Creamery has a second location in Midtown.